 Minimal tissue distribution is expected given immeasurable plasma concentrations when used at recommended doses.

 Metabolized within GI tract to active metabolite; parent drug and metabolite undergo proteolytic degradation within the intestinal lumen to smaller peptides and amino acids

 Primarily feces (3% to 5%; as the active metabolite)

 Use: Labeled Indications

-Irritable bowel syndrome with constipation: Treatment of irritable bowel syndrome with constipation in adults.
+Irritable bowel syndrome with constipation: Treatment of irritable bowel syndrome with constipation (IBS-C) in adults

 Dosage and Administration

-Irritable bowel syndrome with constipation: Oral: 50 mg twice daily.
+Irritable bowel syndrome with constipation (IBS-C): Oral: 290 mcg once daily.

 There are no known significant interactions.